Skip to content

 Subfloor is level and clean

-Using a straight edge tool check subfloor is level according to relevant industry standards, 3mm deviation over 1m.
+Using a straight edge tool check subfloor is level according to relevant industry standards, no more than 3mm deviation over 3m.
 Floor preparation and levelling may be required before installing your floors.

 Floors have acclimatised